Melissa1909/neuroimaging-primer/fMRI/README.md

-# functional MRI - the brain in action or at rest 🧩🧘‍♀️
+# Functional MRI - the brain in action or at rest 🧩🧘‍♀️

 How the brain works has long been a mystery (and still is to some extent...), and people have been trying to understand brain function for a long time.
 Early lesion examples (such as [Phineas Gage's accident](https://en.wikipedia.org/wiki/Phineas_Gage)) have already shown that the brain has region-specific functionality.
 Today, we measure brain function either as electromagnetic fields (e.g. EEG) or via the metabolism and energy consumption of cells (e.g. PET, fMRI).